-Required economics courses:
+1. Required courses:

 ECON 1101 Introduction to Microeconomics half unit

 ECON 1102 Introduction to Macroeconomics half unit

 ECON 2201 Intermediate

 Macroeconomic Theory half unit

 ECON 2210 Intermediate Microeconomic Theory half unit

 ECON 2211 Intermediate Microeconomics half unit

-ECON 2240 Mathematical Analysis for

-Economics and Business one unit

-ECON 3341 Econometrics half unit
+ECON 3341 Introductory Econometrics I half unit

 ECON 4420 Advanced Microeconomics half unit

 ECON 4421 Advanced Macroeconomics half unit

+MATH 2208 Introduction to

+Probability and Statistics I half unit

+MATH 2209 Introduction to

+Probability and Statistics II half unit

 - Students must select, in consultation with the Economics Department, a minimum of three and no more than five additional units, as follows: - ECON 2202 and 2 1⁄2 units of economics at the 3000 level, or three units at the 3000 level.
-Note that ECON 3342 and ECON 4408 (Methodology) are strongly recommended; - b) Students who elect to take more than eight economics units must choose at least one additional unit at the 3000 level. - All students must pass MATH 2208 and 2209. - In addition, students must also fulfill all general university requirements for the Bachelor of Arts advanced major as listed on page 72.
+Note that ECON 3342 and ECON 4408 (Methodology) are strongly recommended;

+- Students who elect to take more than eight economics units must choose at least one additional unit at the 3000 level. - In addition, students must also fulfill all general university requirements for the Bachelor of Arts advanced major as listed on page 77.